EgorBacon/MusicGeneration/README.md

     ```bash
     ./Launcher.sh
     ```

+4. Alternatively the frontend and backend can be run on different machines with one hosting the backend server and another connecting to it with the front end code (check line 32 for correct ip address)

 # Usage:
 There are currently 4 available modes which can be switched between with the use of on keyboard "Dynamic Pad" aka "Drum Pad":